-Before considering an appeal, it is important for your employer to analyze the basis for the denial of the I-129 petition.
-This will be outlined in the notice of denial issued by U.S. Citizenship and Immigration Services (USCIS).
-This step is important because the employer must feel certain that the decision is one that should, and can be reversed.
-It may also turn out that the basis for the denial is one that can be resolved through alternative measures that do not require the filing of an appeal.
+This step is important, because the employer must feel certain that the decision is one that should, and can be reversed.
+Or, it might turn out that the basis for USCIS's denial is one that can be resolved through alternative measures that do not require the filing of an appeal.

-If your employer is choosing to file an appeal, it is important that it indicate this in part two of Form I-290B, which requests information about the appeal or motion.
-Regardless of which option it selects, the employer must complete Form I-290B in its entirety and submit it with a filing fee ($675 in 2017; this fee is subject to change).
+If the employer is choosing to file an appeal, it is important that it indicate this in part two of Form I-290B, which requests information about the appeal or motion.
+Regardless of which option it selects, the employer must complete Form I-290B in its entirety and submit it with a filing fee ($675 in 2021; this fee is subject to change).

-Form I-290B must be prepared and filed by the employer, based on the fact that the I-129 petition was also filed by the employer, meaning that only the employer has the right to appeal its denial.
+Form I-290B must be prepared and filed by the employer, not the employee.
+That's based on the fact that the I-129 petition was filed by the employer, meaning that only the employer has the right to appeal its denial.